 One way or another, art will always highlight an aspect of universal being.
 Whether it is abstract, figurative, design, or any other form of art, social-based art pieces speak to the inner person telling us that there is something behind the scenes that drives everything to perfection.
 A beautiful piece of art is one that conquers the theme but also pays homage to it.

 Art should speak for itself and that’s why when you go to a gallery, you just stare at different pieces and let them speak to you, and that is the true beauty of art, the potential to communicate without using any words.
 However for less confusion and manipulation, one has to learn the basics of seeing art.

 The spirit of art prevails not only in the artists' workshop, art gallery or museum, but is also to permeate every other human interest and enterprise.
-The message of art to society is contained in the words artistic and aesthetic.
+The message of art to society is contained in the following words artistic and aesthetic.

-Aesthetics is the branch of philosophy that deals with the nature and appreciation of art, beauty, and taste.
+Aesthetics is the field of philosophy that deals with the nature and appreciation of art, beauty, and taste.
 Aesthetics is central to any exploration of art.
 The word 'aesthetic' has provenance derived from the Greek "aisthetikos," meaning "esthetic, sensitive, or sentient.
 Practically, the aesthetic judgment refers to the sensory contemplation or appreciation of an object, while artistic judgment refers to the recognition, appreciation, and criticism of an artwork.